-III-13.
+- III-13.
 If the fitting is not successful, you can play more with other model functions by choosing another model function (see Step III-4), or polydispersity parameters which will show up by clicking on "polydispersity" "yes" check box .
-(Fig. III-8): For polydispersity parameters, a good value of Nsigmas is between 2.5 and 5, where Nsigmas tells how much portion of the function from the center is taken account for the polydispersion averaging ( 2 times sigma, 3 times, etc).
+(Fig. III-8): For polydispersity parameters, a good value of Nsigmas is between 2.5 and 5, where Nsigmas - tells how much portion of the function from the center is taken account for the polydispersion averaging (2 times sigma, 3 times, etc).
 Npts is the number of points taken for the averaging.
-And Sigma is the STD of the distribution function which is fittable (also see Sect.
+The PD = Sig/mean.
+And Sig is the STD of the distribution function (also see Sect.
 X-12).

 III-14.
-The fitting panel (and model panel) can be bookmarked by right-clicking on the panel and choosing bookmark in the popup menu.
+The fitting panel (and model panel) can be bookmarked by right-clicking on the panel and choosing bookmark in the popup menu (or from bookmark icon in the toolbar.
 Once the panel is bookmarked, it can be recalled later by right-clicking on the panel and choosing the model name in the popup menu (Fig. III-9).
 (Note that once the bookmark is recalled, you may loose the previous panel that you were working on unless it was already bookmarked.)